andyfitz/Outfitz/README.md

 ## About

-A beautiful geometric sans: The official typeface for brand automation company outfit.io
+A beautiful geometric sans font family, featuring distinguished ligatures.
+The spiritual successor to the popular font 'Outfit'

 > “typefaces are the clothes words wear.” -Beatrice Warde

-Inspired by the ligature-rich outfit wordmark, Outfit.io is delighted to release it's own type family.
-The Outfit typeface links the Outfit written voice to Outfit product marks; on brand by default.

-The proof files and QA tests are also available [automatically via GitHub Actions](https://outfitio.github.io/Outfit-Fonts/)
+The proof files and QA tests are also available [automatically via GitHub Actions](https://andyfitz.github.io/Outfitz/)

 ## Building